limoka/CoreKeeperMods/PlacementPlus/README.md

 List of features:<br/>
 - Place almost any item in grids of 2x2 up to 7x7.
 To increase grid size use `Numpad +` and `Numpad -` buttons.
 - Place almost any item in lines with length of 2 up to 7.
 To toggle between placement modes use `C` button.
 - Select belts, drills or mechanical arms placement direction before placing anything!
 Use `V` button to select their rotation.
-When placing in lines mode select changes direction pattern instead of axis
+When placing in lines mode select changes direction pattern instead of axis.
+Hold `Ctrl` to use vanilla placement logic with 1x1 place mode.

 All Keybinds are rebindable in the options menu!<br/>